AntoninKns/LevenbergMarquardtBenchmarks/utils/HOW_TO_USE_SCRIPTS.md

 ## Launch the benchmarks

 The benchmarks are launched from the LevenbergMarquardt.jl directory using the ``run_benchmarks.sh`` script.
-It will launch the 21 partition scripts that will then launch the ``distributed_benchmarks.jl`` file.
+It will launch the 21 partition scripts that will then launch the ``DistributedScript.jl`` file.

 You can change the partitions by modifying the ``Partitions.jl`` file and then adapting the different scripts.